dru18/botonlinux/docs/index.md

 ![issue](https://github.com/dru18/druBot/blob/master/issue/screenshot/server%20ssh%20hangup%20issue.png)

-It seems you are using firewall to deny incoming connections where you are blocking SSH too for incoming connections.
-So you need to filter it out to allow SSH for incoming connectins. **ufw** makes it easier to *add rule* in in your **iptalbes** to *allow ssh* for incoming connectins.
+It seems you are using firewall to deny incoming connections where you are blocking SSH too for incoming connections or possibly you have not install *openssh-server* So you need to filter it out to allow SSH for incoming connectins. **ufw** makes it easier to *add rule* in in your **iptalbes** to *allow ssh* for incoming connectins.

+###### Install openssh-server

+`sudo apt install openssh-server`

 ###### *Install* ufw